-An employee can make a huge difference at your business.
+An employee can make a huge difference in your business.
 They can speed up operations, come up with innovative ideas, and free up your time.
 When you hire a full-time employee, it’s important to offer attractive benefits in their compensation package.
 Do part-time employees get benefits, too?

 What is a part-time employee?